LiveLike/livelike-docs/reference/Rewards/reward-item-transfers.md

 next:
   description: ''
 ---
-[block:api-header]
-{}
-[/block]

-[block:textarea]
-{
-  "text": "This endpoint is used to transfer reward items from one user to another.
+This endpoint is used to transfer reward items from one user to another.
 The `profile_id` in the URL is the sender, and the `recipient_profile_id` in the body is the recipient.
-Requires Producer Token or User Access Token associated with the sender's profile."
+Requires Producer Token or User Access Token associated with the sender's profile.
-}
-[/block]